ostis-ai/ostis-ps-lib/ps-common-lib/README.md

 - Download pre-built artifacts of sc-machine from [GitHub Releases](https://github.com/ostis-ai/sc-machine/releases) and extract them to a location of your choice.
 After that you can use sc-machine binaries to load extensions with agents that use the Common library.

 !!!
 Note
-    The `common::common-utils` target provides all the necessary include directories and linked libraries.
+    The `ps-common-lib::common-utils` target provides all the necessary include directories and linked libraries.
 You don't need to specify them separately.

 If you're using Conan's CMake integration in your project, you might also need to add the following to your `conanfile.py`: